-The Contractor must establish systems to ensure appropriate investigation of category AH & AM incidents as well as other occurrences that present a high potential severity.
-The investigation must establish basic and root causes and the conclusion and any recommendations must be shared with the Employer as soon as practicable.
+The Contractor must establish systems to ensure appropriate investigation of category A & B incidents as well as other occurrences that present a high potential severity.
+The investigation must establish basic and root causes and the conclusion, and any recommendations must be shared with the Employer as soon as practicable.
 All levels of investigation must be completed and submitted to the Employer within 30 calendar days of the incident occurring.
-Where it is agreed that it is not practical to complete the investigation within 30 days, then interim investigation reports must be complete at a maximum 30 days interval.
+Where it is agreed that it is not practical to complete the investigation within 30 days, then interim investigation reports must be complete at a maximum 30 day interval.
 The Employer reserves the right to conduct their own investigation into any accidents or near misses and the contractor shall cooperate and provide any reasonable requests for information.

-Where country specific legislation requires the reporting of incidents to the enforcement authority or similar the contractor shall be responsible for reporting.
-The Contractor will confirm to the Employer in writing that the incident has been reported and provide a copy of the notification.
+Where country specific legislation requires the reporting of incidents to the enforcement authority or similar the contractor shall be responsible for the reporting or ensuring that the reporting has been performed by the relevant responsible person / duty holder.
+The Contractor will confirm to the Employer in writing that the incident has been reported and provide a copy.